 2. Fairgrounds Festival of Lights

 A nod to the holiday’s famous plant can be found bursting with festive hues at the Buffalo & Erie County Botanical Gardens.
-Stroll inside the Buffalo & Erie County Botanical Gardens’ conservatory (with the thermostat set at 72 degrees year round) for this classic holiday display of hundreds of festive plants.
+Stroll inside the Buffalo & Erie County Botanical Gardens’ conservatory (with the thermostat set at 72 degrees year round) for this classic holiday display of hundreds of festive plants along with their model Railway Exhibit.
+This year, the Botanical Gardens has your winter date night all planned out as Gardens After Dark returns December 9th and 16th with Magical Poinsettias.

 4. Ice Bikes at Canalside

 Others ice skate, but in Buffalo we ice BIKE!
-Try out the latest winter sensation at the Ice @ Canalside, a 33,000 square foot skating rink on Buffalo’s waterfront, this holiday with a 30 minute ice bike rental.
+Try out the winter sensation at the Ice @ Canalside, a 33,000 square foot skating rink on Buffalo’s waterfront, this holiday with an ice bike rental or ice bumper car rental.
 You have to see it to believe it!
 The ice bikes are the first of their kind available for public rental in North America.

 5. Shopping in the Elmwood Village, East Aurora, Hertel and Williamsville